Professor Paul Griffin

 Personal statement

-I studied for a BSc Physics from the University of Limerick before receiving my PhD in 2005 from Durham University.
-I went on to become a postdoctoral fellow at Georgia Institute of Technology in Atlanta, GA, from 2005-2007, after which I came to the University of Strathclyde to work in what was then the Photonics Group.
-I held a five-year Royal Society of Edinburgh Personal Research Fellowship starting in 2009.
-From 2010-2011 I was a Guest Researcher at the National Institute of Standards and Technology (NIST) in Gaithersburg, MD, funded by an award from Marie Curie.
-In 2015 I was awarded a Chancellor's Fellowship at Strathclyde.
+Paul Griffin received a BSc in Applied Physics from the University of Limerick in 2001, a PhD from Durham University in 2005 for investigations of atoms trapped in far-off-resonant dipole traps, and subsequently held a postdoctoral research position at the Georgia Institute of Technology in Atlanta, working on coherent control of atomic system before joining the University of Strathclyde in 2008.
+He has held a Royal Society of Edinburgh Personal Research Fellowship and a year-long position, funded by a fellowship from Marie Skłodowska-Curie Actions, as a Guest Researcher at the National Institute of Standards and Technology in Gaithersburg, Maryland.
+In 2015 he was awarded a Chancellor's Fellowship at Strathclyde and appointed a lecturer.

 Back to staff profile